Breastfeeding

 Here are some parameters to consider when it comes to the baby’s stomach size maximum capacity (source):

-In other words, if you are only making a small amount the first few days per feeding, remember that is the exact amount the baby needs.
+In other words, if you only make a small amount the first few days per feeding, remember that is the exact amount the baby needs.

-Next are things you can do to help your increase your supply from day one.
+Next are things you can do to help you increase your supply from day one.

 Low Milk Supply Solutions

-• Feed your baby on demand from day one.
-During this time frequent and effective emptying of breasts controls the levels of milk production.
+- Feed your baby on demand from day one.
+Frequent and effective breast emptying controls milk production levels during this time.

-• Pump after each feeding after or between feedings to stimulate your breasts to make more milk.
+- Pump after each feeding or between feedings to stimulate your breasts to make more milk.

-• Add herbal breastfeeding teas to your diet to promote relaxation and support a healthy breast milk supply.
-One of the most popular choices is the Organic Mother’s Milk Tea by Traditional Medicinals.
+- Add herbal breastfeeding teas to your diet to promote relaxation and support a healthy breast milk supply.
+One of the most popular choices is the Organic Milmaid Tea by Earth Mama.
 Always ensure to consult your doctor before starting any herbal supplements.

-• Certain medications such as antihistamines counteract with milk production.
-If you are using antihistamines or estrogen-based birth control consult your doctor for alternatives.
+- Certain medications, such as antihistamines, counteract milk production.
+If you are using antihistamines or estrogen-based birth control, consult your doctor for alternatives.

 4. Poor Latch